pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 }
 ```

 The above set of data are just simple string values.
-We can also have arrays and objects are values.
-Say, something like `subjects` holding an array of objects, and each object represents a subject's details and the student's phone number could be an array of strings too.
+Arrays and objects can also be values in our database.
+For example, our database might have a field for `subjects`, which keeps track of all classes in array format.
+In this example, each class or course would be an object that represents a subject's details.
+We could also keep students' phone numbers in array format as well.
+Each of these usages is shown below:

 ```language-javascript
 {